mantidproject/mantid/docs/source/algorithms/LoadEventNexus-v1.rst

 The compression will accumulate events to create a weighted event with no time and cannot be further filtered afterwards.
 This parameter is interpreted to be linear tolerance when positive, and logorithmic tolerance when negative.
 When ``CompressBinningMode`` is specified, the ``CompressTolerance`` is modified be linear or logarithmic.

-This mode does take longer than running ``LoadEventNexus`` without compression, but reduces the overall memory used during the algorithm execution and of the resulting workspace.
+This mode does take longer than running ``LoadEventNexus`` without compression, but reduces the overall memory used during algorithm execution, and memory used by the resulting workspace.
 For files that do not have many events, this does not necessarily have an effect other than slowing down loading.

 .. note:: The workspace created by ``LoadEventNexus`` with compression are different from those created by ``LoadEventNexus`` without compression then ``CompressedEvents``.
 The histogram representation will be near identical if the tolerence is selected appropriately.